TashfeenMehmood5/WillBeInfluentialProgrammer/README.md

 I am Tashfeen Mehmood, a software developer.I have done my bachelors in Computer Sciences and learning to become a better programmer day by day.
 I try to write minimal, efficient and readable code for users to understand.
-I always try to learn new things and use my expertise to inovate somthing new and will continue ahead with this approach.
+I always try to learn new things and use my expertise to inovate something new and will continue ahead with this approach.

 # Skills👩‍💻
 1-Languages: Python, JavaScript